-Definitions of the Two Terms
+Definitions of the two terms

-Where Website Optimization and SEO Intersect
+Where CRO and SEO intersect

 It’s not just all about knowing the differences though – both of these terms also complement each other and work together well too, and it’s important you know why.
 Here is how and where these important terms intersect and meet:

-- A well-optimized web page that meets visitor’s needs will gain more inbound links because more people will find it valuable and want to link to it, thus helping to improve search engine rankings for that page even further.
+- A well-optimized web page for CRO that meets visitor’s needs will gain more inbound links because more people will find it valuable and want to link to it, thus helping to improve search engine rankings for that page even further.

 Here are the major reasons you need not just SEO or website optimization, but both.